 That kind of a link is called an Internal Link.
 This is considered a Search Engine Optimization (SEO) as well.
 Google is happy to find internal links.
 This means your various pages are somehow related and not a bunch of standalone pages.

 Unfortunately, the default WordPress editor does not give you full control over Internal Links.
 It has, to my point of view, three problems which I discuss below:

 - It does not give you the ability to add an anchor in a dialog (Using Code) although you can install a plugin to fix this problem (Using a Plugin)

 - It does not allow you to Select an Existing Anchor when creating a link

 When you have a link inside your page to, say, you Contact Page, you are likely to end up with at least two links to that contact page.
-One in your top menu and one in your page.
+One in your top menu and one on your page.

 As far as SEO is concerned, this is just fine.
 Both can be regular links (i.e. no need for “nofollow” or any other attribute.)
-In terms of passing juice, it probably does not increase just because you have duplicates, otherwise, it would be too easy to do Page Rank Sculpting.
+In terms of passing juice, it doesn’t increase just because you have duplicates, otherwise, it would be too easy to do Page Rank Sculpting.
 However, in terms of keywords, each set of words in each anchor counts toward indexing that page with those words.

 So, for example, you could have links sending people to your contact page with anchor texts that look like this: